 - Don’t forget to gently brush the surrounding gum tissue!

 - Clean the biting surfaces of their teeth by using short, gentle strokes.

 - After they are done, rinse vigorously to remove any plaque they might have loosened while brushing.

 Take a step towards a lifetime of great oral health.

 Come as you are!

-Simply fill out the form and Julie will reach out to you to schedule an appointnment within 24 hours.
+Simply fill out the form and Karla will reach out to you to schedule an appointment within 24 hours.